Pointer Basics

 return &local; // 悬空指针!

-With -Wall enabled, the compiler will issue a warning: address of local variable 'local' returned; take it seriously.
+}Compiling with -Wall will issue warning: address of local variable 'local' returned, which we must take seriously.

-These fall under the category of dynamic memory management, which we will cover in detail later.
-The core principle: memory allocated via new should be delete exactly once.
-Freeing twice (double free) or continuing to use after freeing (use after free) are both serious undefined behavior.
+These fall under the scope of dynamic memory management, which we will cover in detail later.
+The core principle is that memory allocated via new should be deleted exactly once.
+Freeing twice (double free) or continuing to use memory after it has been freed (use-after-free) are both serious forms of undefined behavior (UB).

-Pitfall Warning: The three pitfalls above share a common root cause—pointers give you the ability to manipulate memory directly, but the compiler cannot check whether you are using them correctly in all scenarios.
-As a result, pointer-related issues often only surface at runtime, and the symptoms can be highly unstable (sometimes it runs perfectly fine, but crashes with a different compiler flag).
-Building good pointer habits is far more efficient than troubleshooting problems after they occur.
+Warning: The three pitfalls above share a common root cause—pointers give you the ability to manipulate memory directly, but the compiler cannot verify correct usage in all scenarios.
+Consequently, pointer-related issues often only manifest at runtime, and the symptoms can be highly unstable (sometimes it runs fine, but crashes with different compiler options).
+Developing good pointer usage habits is far more efficient than debugging issues after they arise.

 // pointers.cpp —— 指针基础操作综合演示